bk/wmk/readme.md

 ### Default shortcodes

-The following default shortcodes are provided by `wmk`:
+The following default shortcodes are provided by the `wmk` installation:

 - `figure`: An image wrapped in a `<figure>` tag.
 Accepts the following
   arguments: `src` (the image path or URL), `img_link`, `link_target`,